Location: 35°23'52.04"N, 75°6'57.92"W (35.39779, -75.11609)

 In the early morning hours of April 9, 1942, as U-203 patrolled the waters, it spotted San Delfino traveling alone from Houston, Texas to Halifax, Nova Scotia and on to the United Kingdom.
 U-203 fired one torpedo, striking the starboard side near the number two or number three tank, instantly igniting some of the 11,000 tons of aviation fuel carried by San Delfino.
 A second explosion erupted, possibly from either the ammunition cargo or the weapons on board.
 Flames ignited all over the vessel.

 The call to abandon ship was made and two lifeboats were lowered.
 One of the lifeboats, however, got caught in the current and was dragged into a pool of burning fuel, horrifically killing the 24 crew members and four gunners in the boat.
-The master, 19 crew members and two gunners in the other life boat were picked up by HMS Norwich City (FY-229) and taken to Morehead City, N.C.
+The master, 19 crew members and two gunners in the other life boat were picked up by HMS Norwich City (FY-229) and taken to Morehead City, North Carolina.
 Of the 50 crew members on board, 28 lost their lives as a result of the attack.